- A monitoring and evaluation program is essential to ensure that communication and engagement activities are ‘best practice’ and effective.

 - Modify communication and engagement activities as appropriate.

-In the absence of a monitoring and evaluation program, demonstration reaches have used surrogates to give an indication of the success of engagement activities.
-These can include number of “hits” on a website, attendance at meetings, level of involvement at demonstration reach activity days, number of newspaper articles, number of brochures used etc (see Planning Pillar).
+Surrogates can be used to give an indication of the success of engagement activities.
+These can include number of “hits” on a website, attendance at meetings, level of involvement at demonstration reach activity days, number of newspaper articles, number of brochures used etc. (see Planning Pillar).
 While they do provide a “feeling” for the level of community engagement and can indicate some things that may not be working (e.g. unused brochures), they do not provide the same level of feedback as a monitoring program.